truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Nextcloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware, and more.
 One of its more common uses for the home environment is serving as a media backup, and organizing and sharing service.
 This procedure demonstrates how to set up Nextcloud on TrueNAS, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Container (HEIC), MP4, and MOV files.

+TrueNAS offers one deployment option for setting up Nextcloud, a Linux Debian-based TrueNAS version application available in TrueNAS releases 24.10 and later.
-The instructions in this article apply to TrueNAS 22.10.0 and later.
+The instructions in this article apply to these TrueNAS 24.10 and later releases.

+TrueNAS offered a FreeBSD-based TrueNAS Nextcloud plugin in releases 13.0 and 13, but it is no longer available in TrueNAS 13.0 and is soon to be unavailable in 13.3.
+Refer to release notes for more information on upcoming and current changes.
+For more information on the FreeBSD-based Nextcloud plugin, see [Nextcloud]({{< relref "/content/solutions/integrations/nextcloud.md" >}}).

 {{< include file="/static/includes/AppsUnversioned.md" >}}